minus5/examples-services/README.md

 <img src="./images/small_vs_large.png" height=300/>

+### Quick-fixes and technical debt

+Very interesting side-effect of decoupling is that it becomes **a bit harder to introduce quick-fixes** that cross cut along multiple services (it is harder to introduce coupling).
+The only interface that service has is strictly defined (in his communication API) which makes it harder to violate.
+For example, one service cannot just reach out to another's service database; that communication must be explicitly defined.

+From a business point of view it is very nice to have ocasional quick-fix and leave the actual full-size fixes for later.
+Unfortunately, such full-size fixes usually quickly fall out of focus since everything seems to work nicely and there is no evident business reason to do them.
+This slowly **accumulates technical debt** which can be very harmful (for business!) in the long run.

+So there is a cute tradeoff between being able to change things now or later.

 # Examples

-We will start with very basic example and gradually upgrade it until we reach the final setup that is very similar to the current SuperSport system.
+We will start with a very basic example and gradually upgrade it until we reach a setup very similar to our current production system.
 Feel free to start the examples locally on your machine and to take a look at the source code:

 1. [services communicating using rest](https://github.com/minus5/examples-services/tree/master/01-http),
 1. [introducing messaging](https://github.com/minus5/examples-services/tree/master/02-nsq) (NSQ),